bethgelab/game-of-noise/README.md

 ## Examples of adversarial noise

-Examples of adversarial noise found by the noise generator during adversarial noise training (ANT) are found below
+Examples of adversarial noise found by the noise generator during adversarial noise training (ANT) are displayed below.

 ![Example Figure](./Figures/Examples_of_adversarial_noise.png)